sneak-dev/calculator-test/README.md

 ## 🛠️ Technologies Used

 - **HTML5**: Semantic structure and accessibility
-- **CSS3**: Modern styling with flexbox, transitions, and responsive design
+- **CSS3**: Modern styling with flexbox, transitions, and responsive design.
-- **Vanilla JavaScript**: Pure JavaScript without external dependencies
+- **Vanilla JavaScript**: Pure JavaScript without external dependencies.
-- **Responsive Design**: Mobile-first approach with flexible layouts
+- **Responsive Design**: Mobile-first approach with flexible layouts.

 ## 🎯 How It Works